Dev228-afk/mini-3/docs/IMPLEMENTATION_GUIDE.md

 # Phase-by-Phase Implementation Guide

-This document provides detailed implementation steps for each phase of the project.
+This note describes how we actually wired things up for each phase.

 ---